h2r/ein/doc/calibration.md

 The gripper will move to four different heights and take a series of measurements at different orientations.
 This process takes about 20 minutes to complete.
+Because Ein is single threaded, the gui will periodically freeze while it is running the inference; this freezing does not mean it is broken.
+If it fails you may have to run it again;
-If it fails you may have to run it again; in that case restart Ein or run `loadCalibration` to reload your old calibration (which, while not perfect, is a reasonable initialization).
+in that case restart Ein or run `loadCalibration` to reload your old calibration (which, while not perfect, is a reasonable initialization).
 When you obtain a good calibration (described below), save it by running `saveCalibration`.